SFTP Integration | Aayu Technologies Link Search Menu Expand Document

 After a file has been submitted for send, the system will be automatically triggered, and will perform the AS2 communications process to send the file to the designated partner.
 The processed file will be placed into the AS2/files/<Station-AS2-ID>/<Partner-AS2-ID>/outbox location

-Files uploaded with same name within a 6 hour window will be considered as duplicates and will not be processed.
+Files uploaded over AS2 with the same name within a 6 hour window will be considered as duplicates and will not be processed.
 If you need to submit files with the same name, add a postfix to the filename, such as an extension (Duplicated files will be moved to AS2/duplicate/<Station-AS2-ID>/<Partner-AS2-ID>/)

 SFTP triggers only apply for the content directly uploaded to the above mentioned directory.
 Any content copied or moved within the SFTP folder structure itself, will be ignored